-Loss of tax revenues: The restrictions that a tax treaty imposes on source taxation (e.g. of passive income, business profits and capital gains) may result in a direct loss when compared with the revenues that would be collected without the provisions of a tax treaty.
+Loss of tax revenues: The restrictions that a tax treaty imposes on source taxation (e.g. of passive income, business profits and capital gains) may result in a direct loss when compared with the revenues that would be collected under domestic tax law in the absence of a tax treaty.
 Behavioural effects of a tax treaty also need to be considered.
-These include a potential increase of foreign investment and reduction of tax evasion resulting from treaty provisions allowing the exchange of tax information and the assistance in the recovery of taxes.
+These include a potential increase of foreign investment by preventing double taxation, prohibiting tax discrimination and increasing tax certainty; and a reduction of tax evasion resulting from treaty provisions allowing the exchange of tax information and possibly the assistance in the recovery of taxes.
 At the same time, restrictions on source taxation can exacerbate tax avoidance.
 This is because changes in withholding tax rates, for instance, can affect the costs of shifting income abroad through debt financing or royalty payments, both being important elements of global profit shifting dynamics.
 However, some forms of source taxation are difficult to administer and are often borne by the resident payer of the income rather than by its foreign recipient.